Frequently Asked Questions

 Our program is geared toward high school students learning to write critical and persuasive essays for academic purposes.
 Courses will build skills and confidence as students navigate high school writing assignments and the college admissions process.
 College students who feel that they did not receive adequate preparation in high school may also find our courses beneficial.

-Will the connell school help my child get into college?
+Will the Connell School help my child get into college?

 The Connell School is not a college counseling agency.
 However, we believe that good writing affects every aspect of a student’s life and leads to improved grades and greater opportunities.
 Students will learn how to write in ways that help them stand out in the college application process.
+Our College Essay Workshop will ensure that your student writes a great essay.

 Do you teach the “5-paragraph essay”?